Proxy firms back splitting of chairman, CEO at Wells Fargo

-(Reuters) - Two proxy advisory firms are backing a shareholder proposal to split the roles of chairman and chief executive at Wells Fargo & Co (WFC.N), putting pressure on another U.S. bank to revamp its leadership structure.
+April 11 (Reuters) - Two proxy advisory firms are backing a shareholder proposal to split the roles of chairman and chief executive at Wells Fargo & Co, putting pressure on another U.S. bank to revamp its leadership structure.

 ISS Proxy Advisory Services and Glass Lewis & Co said an independent chairman is better able to oversee management and represent shareholder interests.
 Shareholders will vote on the proposal at the bank’s April 24 annual stockholder meeting.